InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 - Job dissatisfaction: Majority of maintainers' time spent in community support leaves no room for innovation.
 - Perceived lack of accomplishment: Only a fraction of the new capabilities added gain adoption by users.
 - Time consuming releases: More features in the codebase results in long running tests.
+- Increase in maintenance activities: More bugs raised as new capabilities are added.

 A lot of time and investment is going behind releasing a new feature idea to the community of users for exploration.